Recipe Index » Side Dish Recipes » Jamaican Rice and Peas

 Dark red kidney beans are more common but I used light red because that’s what I had on hand.
 Either work!
 The secret is to start with dried and let them soak in water 8 hours or overnight.

-What Makes Jamaican Rice and Peas so Creamy?
+What Makes Jamaican Rice and Peas so creamy?

 The secret is full fat coconut milk such as the Thai style that you can find in a can.
 While you can use low fat, I highly recommend full fat for added creaminess.
 This dish is naturally vegan with no butter so the coconut milk adds a ton of plant-based richness.